-You shall print (in color) and bring the badge that you received by email when you registered for ANNIC 2017.
+[icon name=icon_id-2] You shall print in color and bring the badge that you received by email when you registered for ANNIC 2019.

 For oral presenters

-You shall arrive at the room where you presentation is scheduled 15 minutes prior to the first presentation in that session and make yourself known to the session Chair.
+[icon name=icon_easel] You shall arrive at the room where your presentation is scheduled 15 minutes prior to the first presentation in that session and make yourself known to the session Chair.

-Your presentation shall last 12 minutes (25 minutes for the Plenaries).
-The Questions & Answers sessions should not exceed 3 minutes (10 minutes for the Plenaries).
-In the interest of fairness, please make sure that your whole session does not exceed 15 minutes (35 minutes for the Plenaries).
+[icon name=icon_hourglass] Your presentation shall last 12 minutes (30 minutes for the Plenaries and 25 minutes for the Invited Speakers).
+The Questions & Answers sessions should not exceed 3 minutes (5 minutes for the Plenaries and the Invited Speakers).
+In the interest of fairness, please make sure that your whole session does not exceed 15 minutes (35 minutes for the Plenaries and 30 minutes for the Invited Speakers).
 The Chair will time your presentation and provide you with a 2-minute warning.
 Please keep a strict eye on the time during your presentation.

 For poster presenters

-The poster shall be readable from a distance of 2-3 meters.
-This means that all lettering should be at least 8mm high, and that the graphs and diagrams should be drawn with a minimum line width of 1 mm.
+[icon name=icon_search] The poster shall be readable from a distance of 2-3 meters.
+This means that all lettering should be at least 8mm high and that the graphs and diagrams should be drawn with a minimum line width of 1 mm.
 Use a clear typeface.

-You shall organize and align your content with columns, sections, headings, and blocks of text.
-Include title, collaborators, abstract, background/ litterature review, research questions, materials, approach, process, or methods, results/conclusion, future directions, acknowledgements and contact information.
+[icon name=icon_flowchart] You shall organize and align your content with columns, sections, headings, and blocks of text.
+Include title, collaborators, abstract, background/literature review, research questions, materials, approach, process, or methods, results/conclusion, future directions, acknowledgments, and contact information.
 You can find the event banner here if you want to include it in your poster.

-Your poster shall be self-explanatory so that you are free to supplement the information and discuss particular points raised by viewers during your presentation session.
-Discussion becomes difficult if you need to spend time explaining your poster to viewers.
+[icon name=icon_refresh] Your poster shall be self-explanatory so that you are free to supplement the information and discuss particular points raised by viewers during your presentation session.
+The discussion becomes difficult if you need to spend time explaining your poster to viewers.